Filtering and searching

-You can add a filter by clicking a row, and then it’ll show up at the top of your dashboard, like
+You can add a filter by clicking on any row on your dashboard or by using the search function.
+Then it’ll show up at the top of your dashboard, like

 You can also reverse the filter by clicking

 is not.
 By doing that, you are telling that filter to show you everything that isn’t that filter.
 So if you have a filter for

 is not, it’ll show you everything that doesn't include the path of